ooteniya1/resource-estimation/README.md

 ...
 ```
-The startup time should be fast enough now.
+The startup time should be fast enough now for the application to pass the readiness check.

 ![Todo Application Page](images/todo-app2.png)
 *Todo Application Page*